 Philosophy is perhaps even more relevant now than ever before as we are more and more confronted with increasingly more complex global issues.

 I must thank Dr Kerry Sanders for her insights to explain philosophy to me during the many lectures that I followed.
 Philosophy is sometimes very hard to understand and to read, and you need an expert like Kerry to assist you on that journey.
-Philosophy is also a discussion and she skilfully organised this during her lectures and during the informal ‘salon’ after the lectures at her house.
+Philosophy is also a discussion and she skilfully organised this during her lectures and during the informal ‘salon’ after the lectures at her house and since Covid online.